Focal Modulation Networks

 We compare different methods on ImageNet-1K classification~\cite{deng2009imagenet}.
 Following the recipes in~\cite{touvron2020training,liu2021swin,yang2021focal}, we train FocalNet-T, FocalNet-S and FocalNet-B with ImageNet-1K training set and report Top-1 accuracy (\%) on the validation set.
 Training details are described in the appendix.

-To verify the effectiveness of FocalNet, we compare it with three groups of methods based on ConvNets, Transformers and MLPs, respectively.
+To verify the effectiveness of FocalNet, we compare it with three groups of methods based on ConvNets, Transformers and MLPs.
 The results are reported in Table~\ref{tab:image_classification}.
 We see that FocalNets outperform the conventional CNNs (\textit{e.g.}, ResNet~\cite{he2016deep} and the augmented version~\cite{wightman2021resnet}), MLP architectures such as MLP-Mixer~\cite{tolstikhin2021mlp} and gMLP~\cite{liu2021pay}, and Transformer architectures DeiT~\cite{touvron2020training} and PVT~\cite{wang2021pyramid}.
-In particular, we compare FocalNet against Swin and Focal Transformers which use the same architecture to verify FocalNet's stand-alone effectiveness at the bottom part.
+In particular, we compare FocalNets against Swin and Focal Transformers which use the same architecture to verify FocalNet's stand-alone effectiveness at the bottom part.
 We see that FocalNets with small receptive fields (SRF) achieve consistently better performance than Swin Transformer but with similar model size, FLOPs and throughput.
 For example, the tiny FocalNet improves Top-1 accuracy by $0.9\%$ over Swin-Tiny.
 To compare with Focal Transformers (FocalAtt), we change to large receptive fields (LRF) though it is still much smaller than the one used in FocalAtt.
 Focal modulation outperforms the strong and sophisticatedly designed focal attention across all model sizes.
-More importantly, focal modulation's run-time speed is much higher than FocalAtt by getting rid of many time-consuming operations like rolling and unfolding.
-When comparing LRF with SRF models, we observe $0.2$, $0.1$ and $0.2$ improvements, respectively, with minor extra overhead.
-This indicates that increasing the receptive field can in general improve the performance, which we discuss in more detail in the following sections.
-Overall, the results demonstrate that the proposed focal modulation is a strong competitor to the commonly used methods for visual token interactions.
+More importantly, its run-time speed is much higher than FocalAtt by getting rid of many time-consuming operations like rolling and unfolding.